TutorialsLast Updated Sep 6, 20247 min read

 - build

-This configuration uses two orbs provided by CircleCI.
-The python orb gives access to a Python environment (with pip installed), which is used to test the updates before deploying them to AWS.
 All of this happens in the build job.
 The eb orb deploys the changes to the environment you created in an earlier step.

 After the workflow finishes running the build job, the deploy job from the eb orb deploys the changes.
 The requires key ensures that the build job runs first.
 The application name, environment name, and platform version are specified for the job.
-A context named aws-credentials is passed to the job.
+A secure context named aws-credentials is passed to the job.
 You will create this context later in the tutorial.

 git add .